-California Vehicle Code Section 23152(f) makes it unlawful to drive a motor vehicle while under the influence "of any drug."
-Unlike California DUI alcohol laws, which presume that your ability to drive is impaired if you have a blood alcohol concentration of .08 or greater, there is no "per se" drug amount that automatically presumes that you are DUI.
-However, if a police officer believes that your mental abilities are impaired and that you cannot drive with the same caution of a sober person using ordinary care under similar circumstances, you will be arrested for DUI.
+It does not matter that you have not consumed alcohol.
+You can get arrested for DUI if the officer suspects that your ability to drive is impaired by any substance.
 Illegal drugs that commonly lead to DUI arrests include cocaine, methamphetamine, and heroin.
 It can also include legal drugs which a person does not have a valid prescription for.
 Any drug that causes drowsiness, impaired coordination, impaired judgment, or sleep driving can lead a police officer to believe that your ability to drive is impaired and to place you under arrest for DUI.
-The penalties for a DUI involving drugs ("DUID") are the same as they are for a DUI involving alcohol.
+The penalties for a DUI involving drugs are the same as they are for a DUI involving alcohol.

 Following the field sobriety tests, the DRE will conduct a vital signs examination, checking the person's blood pressure and body temperature, as well as a dark room examination, using a pupilometer and pen light, to estimate the person's pupil size in specific lighting situations.
 This is followed up by a muscle tone examination and a check for injection sites caused by hypodermic needles.
 The DRE analyzes all of the signs and symptoms observed and recorded to form an opinion as to whether the person is under the influence of drugs.
 The final step is for the DRE to request the person to submit to a blood test to obtain evidence of drug use.
 All of the DRE's observations, as well as the results of the blood test, will be used by the prosecution in court against the driver to prove that they were DUI.